tomschr/dbassembly-test/README.md

 # Building the Documentation

+Just run `build.sh`.
+However, there are no options supported.

 The process is split into two parts:

 1. Create the realized file from the assembly file.